 Halloween Wine Bottles and Fall Sangria

 A “whine night” is better with some wine.
 It’s an easy drink to serve at any occasion, just uncork and pour.
 Make sure your whites are chilled, though I left one on the table because it looked cute.

 I made some custom wine labels to add to the decorations.
 These are so easy to dress up a bottle for the occasion.
-You can buy special wine bottle label paper, or just print on letter sized label paper and cut them out.
+You can buy special wine bottle label paper (or go big with this affordable mega pack), or just print on letter sized label paper and cut them out.

 However I love to find a festive cocktail to serve at the beginning of the night.
 I found the perfect yummy Fall cocktail to serve, a red wine sangria from liquor.com.
 Head over there for the full recipe.

 Essentially you will combine an orange liqueur, apples, cinnamon, oranges, grapes, some sugar, orange juice, and red wine.
 I also add in some cranberries.
 This was delicious and I’ve since made it again.

 I absolutely die over these witchy drink straws, one of my favorite printables to create for a party.
 I used my Silhouette Cameo machine to cut them out precisely, but if you are handy with a scissors, you could make them just the same.